geddyboi/Readme/README.md

-# Readme
+🛠Skills
-🛠Skills ⌨️*Basic web design ⌨️*Basic knowledge of programming languages such as PHP,HTML, &amp; CSS
+⌨️*Basic web design
+⌨️*Basic knowledge of programming languages such as PHP,HTML, & CSS